drupalsocialinitiative/social_auth_paypal/README.txt

 CONFIGURATION
 -------------

- * Add your Paypal project OAuth information in Configuration » User Authentication » Paypal.
+ * Add your PayPal project OAuth information in Configuration » User Authentication » PayPal.

- * Place a Social Auth Paypal block in Structure » Block Layout.
+ * Place a Social Auth PayPal block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.